 How to make bbq pulled chicken

 This recipe for pulled bbq chicken couldn’t get any easier.
-With a preparation of 5-minutes, these chicken sandwiches are a crown pleaser, even the picky eaters will love the recipe.
+With the preparation of 5-minutes, these chicken sandwiches are a crowd pleaser, even the picky eaters will love the recipe.

 - Add chicken meat to a slow cooker.

 - In a bowl, combine the onion, garlic, paprika, salt, brown sugar, chili powder, hot sauce, and barbecue sauce.

 - Pour sweet and savory barbecue over the chicken.

 - Secure lid and cook on low or high heat until chicken is fully cooked.

 - Pull apart chicken meat with two forks and mix well to combine with sauce.